 If you are wondering why these are so affable, there is no middleman, items are shipped from the factory to you.
 Love that!
 Kana the makers of Milo also support 1% for the planet.

 Stunning!!
 I mean look at this kitchen!
 The Amoretti Brothers take kitchen porn to a whole new level!
 Each one of their products is a work of art.
 Founded by a family of four brothers in Turin, Italy, but made in Tlalpujahua in Mexico, they use 100% recycled copper and cast bronze.
 Each one is hand-forged.
 Durable and built to last.

 50% of the artisan they employ are local women who work in safe conditions and who are paid a fair wage.
 Their workshop was even built from recycled materials.
 Find frying pans, woks, roasting pans and pots, these heritage items support the artisans who make them.
 You can use these on any stove except an induction stovetop.

-These are available at Made Trade, one of my favourite ethical online markers place that will offset the impact of shipping by purchasing carbon offsets.
+These are available at Made Trade, one of my favorite ethical online marketplaces that will offset the impact of shipping by purchasing carbon offsets.
 They do ship to Canada.
 The perfect eco friendly cookware set.

 There are zero toxins in this non-toxic cookware.
 Copper will naturally tarnish or darken, which adds to its character in my opinion.
 You can fix that with a little salt and lemon juice.

 You can also choose from different engraving and some pots and pans even have custom flowers as the handle.
 Bellissimo!
 I want them all!
 They are an investment, but they are built to last.